toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

 ## Identifier

-Every pipeline must have a unique `id` to identify it.
-We suggest to choose short and descriptive identifiers because in some cases you have to refer to them.
+Every pipeline must include a unique `id`:

 ```yaml
 id: html
 ```

-> `Pipelines` are processed in alphabetical order based on the `id` field.
+Pipelines are processed in alphabetical order based on this `id`.
+Keep identifiers short and descriptive, as you may need to reference them in views or configuration files.

 ## Content Types

-The content types sections allows you to specify which content types will be used to generate the output of the pipeline.
+The contentTypes section determines which types of content are included in the pipeline output.

 ### `include`

-A list of content types to explicitly include during pipeline execution.
-If empty, all content types are included unless excluded.
+Specifies which content types to process.
+If omitted, all types are included by default (unless excluded explicitly):

 ```yml
 contentTypes: